nourallah171727/observability-as-code/README.md

 The idea is based on a RESTful interaction with a Grafana instance.
 In this demo, only dashboards under the package dashboards in /src that implement the DashboardDefinition interface are considered.
 (I added some dummy dashboards for users to experiment with updating, adding, and deleting.)
-The most important function in the interface is:
+The function of the interface is:
 ```Dashboard build();```
 Every dashboard must implement this method to be persisted to Grafana.
 CREATE: